 Our best cloud storage deals, right now

-1. IDrive is the best cloud storage provider
+1. IDrive is out top cloud storage provider

-IDrive, the cloud storage veteran, delivers tons of storage online for an incredibly small outlay.
-5TB for $3.48 for the first year is unmatched till now and so is the support for unlimited devices and the extensive file versioning system available.
+IDrive, the cloud storage veteran, delivers tons of storage online for an incredibly small outlay, across a wide range of platforms.
+10TB of storage for $3.98 for the first year is unmatched and so is the support for unlimited devices and the extensive file versioning system available.

 2. pCloud provides a lifetime cloud storage subscription

-The Swiss-based company is more expensive than the competition but the one-off payment means that you won't have to worry about renewal fees that can be very horrendously expensive. $350 for 10 years is less than $3 per month.
+pCloud is more expensive than the competition, but the one-off payment means that you won't have to worry about renewal fees that can be horrendously expensive. $350 for 10 years service is less than $3 per month.

 Up to 30 previous versions of all files backed to your account are retained.
 Another thing to note is that IT admins have access to the IDrive Thin Client application, which allows them to backup/restore, manage settings, and more for all their connected computers via a centralized dashboard.

-pCloud comes with 30-day trash history and unlimited remote upload traffic (you only need the URL of the file); you are - as expected - limited on the download link traffic: 500GB for the Premium package and 2TB for the Premium Plus package every month.
+pCloud comes with a 30-day trash history and unlimited remote upload traffic (you only need the URL of the file); you are - as expected - limited on the download link traffic: 500GB for the Premium package and 2TB for the Premium Plus package every month.

 While some bandwidth limits apply, there seems to be no limit to the size of files you can upload, so feel free to sync large media files.
 The service is available for all desktop and mobile platforms – users can also log in via the website.

-There's also a family option that allows you to share your space with up to four other family members and a superior option - pCloud Business - that offers 1TB per use with pCloud Crypto included.
+There's also a family option that allows you to share your space with up to four other family members and a superior option - pCloud Business - that offers 1TB per user with pCloud Crypto included.

 pCloud 2TB lifetime cloud storage - $350